In This Article

-Not too long ago, I thought that meditation was just about sitting in quiet and not doing anything until your mind cleared—and while some of that is true, it’s not exactly correct (I’m usually not very good at sitting still, so it took me ages to even think of trying it).
-But if you take a class for transcendental meditation for beginners, in particular, you’ll see that repeating your mantra over and over while not moving your lips is not in fact "doing nothing."
-And when I come to think of it, it doesn’t make sense for a 5000-year-old practice to be so uninvolved, especially when some of the most successful entrepreneurs (like Bridgewater’s Ray Dalio) insist they owe their success to TM.
+Not too long ago, I thought that meditation was just about sitting in quiet and not doing anything until your mind cleared—and while some of that is true, it’s not exactly correct.
+(I’m usually not very good at sitting still, so it took me ages to even think of trying it.)
+But if you take a class on transcendental meditation (TM) for beginners, in particular, you’ll see that repeating your mantra over and over while not moving your lips is not in fact "doing nothing."
+It's hard to grasp why a 3,000-year-old practice is so uninvolved, especially when some of the most successful entrepreneurs (like billionaire Ray Dalio of the investment firm Bridgewater) insist they owe their success to it.

-To learn a little bit more about transcendental meditation for beginners, we tapped Chandresh Bhardwaj, a spiritual advisor, senior meditation teacher at The DEN Meditation in Los Angeles, and author of Break the Norms to fill us in on everything we’ve always wanted to know about mantra and TM.
+To learn a little bit more about transcendental meditation for beginners, we tapped Chandresh Bhardwaj, a spiritual advisor, meditation teacher at DenAnywhere in Los Angeles, and author of Break the Norms to fill us in on everything we’ve always wanted to know about mantras and TM.

 It’s all about breathing.
 You want to gently inhale and then exhale the breath, says Bhardwaj.
 Next, start consciously repeating the mantra in silence without moving your lips.
 “The key is to repeat the mantra with complete awareness and do it in relaxation,” he says.
 “Do not rush through it.”
 You can also just try focusing on the breath itself.

 Why the Mantra Is Private